in03/calebs-corner/content/blog/craft-vs-result-programmers/index.md

 +++
-title = "The Two Types of Progammers" description = "You're not bad at programming; you're bad at unrealistic expectations." date = 2024-01-11
+title = "The Two Types of Programmers" description = "You're not bad at programming; you're bad at unrealistic expectations." date = 2024-01-11